 You may see Albatrosses and other seabirds on your whale watching trip.
 Quite often there are common dolphins or huge schools with hundreds of Dusky Dolphins around.
 The boat trip takes roughly 3 hours plus the introduction and bus shuttle.
 Strong winds occur frequently, and it's pretty rough on the boat.
 Wear a rain and windproof jacket; it gets chilly on deck.

 Different Types of Whales Around Kaikoura

 Sperm Whales are present throughout the year.
 It is one of the deepest diving whales more than 1000 meters for their main prey squid.
 They got hunted for the oil in their head used for the smokeless candles production in the 19th century.
 The last one got killed in 1964.
 Nowadays, the entire sea around New Zealand is a protected zone for whales.

 Humpback Whales migrate from the Antartic to warm tropical waters like Tonga during the winter from May to October.
 That means they pass Kaikoura between May and October.
 The Humpback Whales migrate to Tonga for mating and breeding.
 Tonga is also one of the view spots in the world where you can swim with this gentle giants.
 Therefore, you have the highest chance for spotting humpbacks in May and October.

 Blue Whales are the biggest animals on our planet up to almost 30 meters long.
 They are protected since 1965.
 It's rare to spot them but always magic.
 They occur here throughout the year while passing by.

 Blue Whale in Sri Lanka

 Southern Right Whales are endangered.
 Protected since 1937 but slow breeders, therefore, they can't recover fast from hunting in the past.
-They migrate to Hermanus in South Africa and stay there from June to October.
+They migrate to Hermanus in South Africa and stay there in Kaokoura from June to October.